home-assistant/home-assistant.io/source/_docs/configuration/splitting_configuration.markdown

 redirect_from: /topics/splitting_configuration/
 ---

-So you've been using Home Assistant for a while now and your configuration.yaml file brings people to tears or you simply want to start off with the distributed approach, here's how to "split the configuration.yaml" into more manageable (read: humanly readable) pieces.
+So you've been using Home Assistant for a while now and your `configuration.yaml` file brings people to tears or you simply want to start off with the distributed approach, here's how to split the `configuration.yaml` into more manageable (read: humanly readable) pieces.

 First off, several community members have sanitized (read: without API keys/passwords etc) versions of their configurations available for viewing, you can see a list of them [here](/cookbook/#example-configurationyaml).